dblsai/Project5-WebGL/README.md

 -------------------------------------------------------------------------------
 PART 1 WebGL Vertex Wave
 -------------------------------------------------------------------------------
-a dynamic wave animation using code that runs entirely on the GPU.
+A dynamic wave animation using code that runs entirely on the GPU.
+**Mouse Interaction**
+I migrated the mouse interaction from Globe to here.
+This add more interactivity to the simulation.

 **Height Shading**